hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 ### How to completely disable IPv6 in iLO?

-This question is a bit aside of the core subject of this blog post, but, as it is a recurrent question and there is enough information to answer it clearly in this blog post, I'll take my chance.
+This question is a bit aside of the core subject of this blog post, but, as it is a recurrent question and there is enough information to answer it clearly in this blog post, I thought I would answer it here.

 The answer is: *Disable DHCPv6 as well as SLAAC* as shown in Figure 1 below.
 I can hear you reply that you did that, but you still can see the link local address like in Figure 1 below.
 This is expected.

-As said previously, SLAAC is always enabled in the iLO OS kernel, and cannot be disabled.
+As stated previously, SLAAC is always enabled in the iLO OS kernel, and cannot be disabled.
 As a consequence, the IPv6 link local SLAAC address is always present in both the iLO Graphical User Interface (GUI), and Redfish responses.
 However, you will not find any SLAAC addresses resulting of an
 <a href="https://radvd.litech.org/" target="_blank">advertised prefix</a> or a DHCP server.